-(27 people died but what caused the accident is yet to be confirmed, at least by the right people but already fingers being pointed at the driver and the bus whilst the bodies of the dead Thai tourists being sent home.
+(News snippet – 27 people died but what caused the accident is yet to be confirmed, at least by the right people but already fingers being pointed at the driver and the bus whilst the bodies of the dead Thai tourists being sent home.
 Image source: http://www.salon.com/)

-(The Chennai International Airport’s departure area – brightly lighted and well furnished but the crowd can still give you an headache.
+(The Chennai International Airport’s departure area – brightly lighted and well furnished but the crowd can still give you a headache.
 Sorry, no photos of the secured areas – the officers looked too menacing and strict)

 I kind of have forgotten to do the conclusion for this post, so here is it…

-(The main entrance to the 300 plus years old temple – Click for higher resolution photo here)
+(One of the things to do in Chennai is to visit an ancient temple and we indeed managed to get this done.
+The main entrance to the 300 plus years old temple – Click for higher resolution photo here)

 A trip to India will not be complete without a trip to the majestic and historical temples, right?